deconf/search-engine-insights/readme.txt

 ### The perfect tool for viewing Google Search Console stats in your WordPress dashboard.

-Search Engine Insights will help you understand your site's search engine traffic and performance, by displaying key stats in your admin dashboard.
+Search Engine Insights will help you understand your site's search engine traffic and performance, by displaying key stats in a widget, on your admin dashboard.

 In addition to a set of general Google Search Console reports, per Page and Post statistics will allow further segmentation of your search engine data, providing search engine insights for your web pages.